-Anywho… El Presidente is a classic Cuban cocktail consisting of white rum, dry vermouth, dry curaçao, and just a dash of grenadine.
-If you think “hmmm… so it’s like a Cuban Martini?” you wouldn’t be mistaken.
+Before we get started, let’s omit the “the” when referring to this cocktail.
+It’s just El Presidente.
+Sorry… Bilingual pet peeve.
+Anywho… El Presidente is a classic Cuban cocktail consisting of rum, blanc vermouth, dry curaçao, and just a dash of grenadine.
+If you think “hmmm… so it’s like a Cuban Manhattan?” you wouldn’t be mistaken.
 Vic Bergeron, aka Trader Vic, also famously referred to El Presidente as the “Martini of Cuba.”

 The drink traces its roots to La Habana in 1915.
 It first appeared in a book titled Manual de Cantineros, or Bartender’s Manual, by John B. Escalante, a manual of recipes and techniques intended for bartenders.

-- 1.5 oz white rum
+- 1.5 oz aged rum

-- .5 oz dry curaçao
+- 1/2 oz dry curaçao

-- .5 oz dry vermouth
+- 3/4 oz blanc vermouth

-- 1 tbsp grenadine
+- 1 tsp grenadine

 - Add ingredients to a mixing glass and fill with ice.